gentooboontoo/js-quantities/Readme.md

 Qty#format according to optional target units and formatter.
 If target units are specified, the quantity is converted into them before formatting.

-Of course, such a string is not expected to be reparsed to construct a new instance of Qty (unlike Qty#toString).
+Such a string is not intended to be reparsed to construct a new instance of Qty (unlike output of Qty#toString).

 If no formatter is specified, quantities are formatted according to default js-quantities' formatter and is equivalent to Qty#toString.